oceanite/mushroom-recognition/README.md

 # Mushroom Genus Classifier
-Welcome to "Guess the Shroom!", a fun and smart web application that classifies mushrooms into one of 9 common genera based on their images!
+Welcome to "Shroomie Showdown!", a fun and smart web application that classifies mushrooms into one of 9 common genera based on their images!

 <div align="center">